MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Bank-Charges-Transaction.md

       |**Bank Account**|-11800|

-## Deemed Value Calculation for GST Base Amount in Foreign Exchange Transactions
+## Deemed value calculation for GST base amount in foreign exchange transactions

 As per GST law, A person supplying the services of exchange of foreign currency may exercise option to ascertain value in terms of Rule 32(2)b for a financial Year.
 In service related to supply of foreign currency, including money changing, the problem of valuation always arises, therefore the Rule states that, consideration should be taken to the difference in the buying rate or the selling rate.